javl/dashing/README.md

     source env/bin/activate

 #### MXNet ####
-After installing MXNet you can download one of their models for testing
+Full instructions on installing MXNet can be found [here](http://mxnet.io/tutorials/embedded/wine_detector.html).
+After installing MXNet using pip you'll need to download a model to use.

     # Use pip to install MXNet
     pip install mxnet